Learning-based Calibration of Flux Crosstalk in Transmon Qubit Arrays: Protocol scaling

 \section{Protocol scaling}

-In order to demonstrate the extensibility of our approach, we simulate the learning procedure with an extension of the crosstalk model (see Appendix~\ref{appendix:corsstalk_simulation_model}) for larger transmon array sizes.
+In order to demonstrate the extensibility of our approach, we simulate the learning procedure with an extension of the crosstalk model (see Appendix~\ref{appendix:crosstalk_simulation_model}) for larger transmon array sizes.
 We show the scaling of the frequency error for qubit arrays of size $N=16,\, 64,\, \mathrm{and}\, 100$ qubits in Fig.~\ref{fig:scaling}, assuming conservatively a frequency measurement uncertainty of $\SI{0.5}{MHz}$.
 We observe a rapid convergence of the error in target frequency when using a training set with a size larger than the number of qubits.

-Next, we study the error scaling by keeping the size of the measurement set constant (Fig.~\ref{fig:scaling_constant_M}).
+In Fig.~\ref{fig:scaling_constant_M}, we study the error scaling by keeping the training set size constant (vertical slices of Fig.~\ref{fig:scaling}).
 For training set sizes of $M=200, \,300, \,\textrm{and} \,400$, the frequency error empirically scales linearly with the number of qubits and remains below $\SI{200}{kHz}$.
+The sources of error used in our model simulations are inaccuracies in characterizing the transmon spectrum parameters and uncertainty in qubit frequency measurements.
+Hence, we expect the frequency error to be lower in simulation compared to our experiments.

 Based on the scaling observed in the simulation, in addition to the experimental demonstration, we conclude that using our learning-based crosstalk optimization protocol we would be able to accurately train the crosstalk matrix with $M \approx 2 N$ spectroscopic frequency measurements per qubit.
 Since we can perform simultaneous frequency measurements, the total measurement time for the training set will be proportional to $2 N$.